-- Specialist in the area of Infectious Diseases at La Paz General University Hospital - Doctor of Medicine.
-Autonomous University of Madrid - Degree in Medicine.
-Complutense University of Madrid - Master in Theoretical and Practical Learning in Infectious Diseases.
-Complutense University of Madrid.
-2009 - Specialised Training in Microbiology and Infectious Diseases.
-Gregorio Marañón General University Hospital.
-2005-2009 - Professor of Infectious Diseases at the Infanta Sofía University Hospital in Madrid.
-European University of Madrid.
-2013-2015
+- Specialist in the area of Infectious Diseases at La Paz General University Hospital, Madrid - Doctor in Medicine, Autonomous University, Madrid - Degree in Medicine at Madrid Complutense University - Master in Theoretical and Practical Learning in Infectious Diseases.
+Complutense University of Madrid - Specialised Training in Microbiology and Infectious Diseases.
+Gregorio Marañón General University Hospital - Professor of Infectious Diseases at the Infanta Sofía University Hospital in Madrid, European University of Madrid